-The Town's contractually required employer contribution rate for the year ended June 30, 2023 was 19.79% of covered employee compensation.
+The Town's contractually required employer contribution rate for the year ended June 30, 2024 was 19.79% of covered employee compensation.
 This rate was based on an actuarially determined rate from an actuarial valuation as of June 30, 2021.
 This rate, when combined with employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Town were \$742,475 and \$584,878 for the years ended June 30, 2023 and 2022, respectively.
+Contributions to the pension plan from the Town were \$774,917 and \$742,475 for the years ended June 30, 2024 and 2023, respectively.

 Net Pension Liability: The net pension liability (NPL) is calculated separately for each employer and represents that particular employer's total pension liability determined in accordance with GASB Statement No. 68, less that employer's fiduciary net position.
-For political subdivisions, the net pension liability was measured as of June 30, 2022.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2021 rolled forward to the measurement date of June 30, 2022.
+For political subdivisions, the net pension liability was measured as of June 30, 2023.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2022 rolled forward to the measurement date of June 30, 2023.

-Actuarial Assumptions - General Employees: The total pension liability for General Employees in the Political Subdivision's Retirement Plan was based on an actuarial valuation as of June 30, 2021, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2022.
+Actuarial Assumptions - General Employees: The total pension liability for General Employees in the Political Subdivision's Retirement Plan was based on an actuarial valuation as of June 30, 2022, using the Entry Age Normal actuarial cost method and the following assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2023.

+Inflation 2.50%

-Inflation 2.50% Salary increases, including inflation 3.50% - 5.35% Investment rate of return 6.75%, net of pension plan investment expense, including inflation
+Salary increases, including inflation 3.50% - 5.35%

+Investment rate of return 6.75%, net of pension plan investment expense, including inflation\

-Mortality rates - non-largest ten locality employers- non-hazardous duty: 15% of deaths are assumed to be service related.
+Mortality rates: 15% of deaths are assumed to be service related.

-Pub-2010 Amount Weighted Safety Employee Rates projected generationally; 95% of rates for males; 105% of rates for females set forward 3 years
+Pub-2010 Amount Weighted Safety Employee Rates projected generationally; 95% of rates for males; 105% of rates for females set forward 2 years